On the number of fixed points of the map $\gamma$: Abstract

 \section{Abstract}

 We recursively define a sequence $\{F_{n,k}\}_{n,k\in\mathbb N }$ and we prove that such sequence contains only the symbols $\{0,1\}.$ We investigate some number-theoretic properties of such sequence and of the way it can be generated.
 The number $F_n$ can be interpreted as the number of fixed points of semilength $n$ of the map $\gamma$ introduced in \cite{BaBoCaCo}.
-Our results partially answers conjectures posed in \cite{test1}.
+Our results partially answer conjectures posed to the author by Cori \cite{test1}.